virtualritz/nsi-docs/docs/cpp-api.rst

     NSI::DynamicAPI nsi_api;
     NSI::Context nsi(nsi_api);

-In both cases, a new nsi context can then be created with the ``Begin`` method.
+In both cases, a new nsi context can then be created with the ``Begin()`` method.

 .. code-block:: cpp
+    :linenos:

     nsi.Begin();

 This will be bound to the ``NSI::Context`` object and released when the object is deleted.
-It is also possible to bind the object to a handle from the C api, in which case it will not be released unless the ``End`` method is explicitly called.
+It is also possible to bind the object to a handle from the C API, in which case it will not be released unless the ``End()`` method is explicitly called.

 Argument passing
 ----------------

-The ``NSI::Context`` class has methods for all the other nsi calls.
+The ``NSI::Context`` class has methods for all the other |nsi| calls.
 The optional parameters of those can be set by several accessory classes and given in many ways.
 The most basic is a single argument.

 .. code-block:: cpp
+    :linenos:

     nsi.SetAttribute("handle", NSI::FloatArg("fov", 45.0f));